GlacioHack/geoutils/doc/source/raster_vector_point.md

 # Raster–vector–point interface

-GeoUtils provides functionalities at the interface of rasters, vectors and point clouds, allowing to consistently perform operations such as mask creation or point interpolation **respecting both georeferencing and nodata values**.
+GeoUtils provides functionalities at the interface of rasters, vectors and point clouds, allowing to consistently perform operations such as mask creation or point interpolation **respecting both georeferencing and nodata values, as well as pixel interpretation for point interfacing**.

 ```{code-cell} ipython3
 :tags: [remove-cell]